johnkerl/miller/docs/README.md

 ## To do

-* separate install from build; latter to reference section
 * unix-toolkit context: needs a leading paragraph
 * Let's all discuss if/how we want the v2 docs to be structured better than the v1 docs.
-* !! cross-references all need work !!
 * Scan for non-ported markup
 * Autogen the `manpage.txt`
-* Get rid of `POKI_CARDIFY` -- just indent by 4
 * Chocolatey to windows-install notes